 Stroller or baby carrier – which one should you bring on your trip?

 Typically, we would suggest travelling as light as possible, but in this instance we recommend bringing both.
-We always bring (or rent) a stroller and a baby carrier on every trip we take.
+We always bring (or rent) a travel stroller and our best baby carrier for travel on every trip we take.
 This gives us the ultimate flexibility depending on the day and which attraction we want to see.
-It's not easy knowing which to use in a given situation, so we have shared our experiences below to help you make that decision.
+It’s not easy knowing which to use in a given situation, so we have shared our experiences below to help you make that decision.

 For the flight, we have always brought our baby in the baby carrier.
 More often than not, we got through security without having to take our baby out of the carrier, which was much easier than emptying and folding up a stroller to put it through the x-ray machine.
 We had the added benefit of having the carrier on the flight with us, in case we needed to spend time walking up and down the aisle.

 We prefer to rent a stroller at our destination, but we brought our own with us on one occasion when we had purchased an airline seat for our infant daughter and therefore needed to bring a car seat.
 If you have purchased a seat for your baby and will have a car seat, we recommend having a stroller with you to get around the airport.
 Otherwise, we suggest you leave your stroller at home and rent at your destination.

 Stroller or Baby Carrier for Getting Baby to Nap On-The-Go

 Depending on your baby’s ability to sleep in a stroller, you may need to use a carrier while sightseeing to ensure your baby is still getting those much important naps.
 Our daughter has never been very good at sleeping on-the-go in a stroller.
 We’ve tried on several occasions and just ended up frustrated with a very tired little girl.
 If we needed her to sleep, we always used the carrier instead of the stroller.